onflow/flow-go/pkg/language/docs/language.md

 create SomeResource()
 ```

-The constructor function may require parameters if the [initializer](#composite-data-type-fields) of the composote data ty[e requires them.
+The constructor function may require parameters
+if the [initializer](#composite-data-type-fields) of the composite data type requires them.

 Composite data types can only be declared globally and not locally in functions.
 They can also not be nested.